acevedod1974/unexpofsae/README.md

 # UNEXPO Fórmula SAE Website

 This is the official website for the UNEXPO Fórmula SAE team, built with React, TypeScript, and Tailwind CSS.
-The site showcases the team's mission, vision, and achievements, and provides information for potential sponsors and team members.
+The site showcases the team's mission, vision, and achievements, and provides information for potential sponsors and team members..

 ## Features